apptentive/apptentive-ios/README.md

 #### Interactions are Configurable via the Apptentive Website

-The real strengths of Apptentive Events and Interactions come from their remote configurability.
+The real strength of Apptentive Events and Interactions come from their remote configurability.

 Prior to releasing your app on the App Store, seed your app with certain events.